orionaon/orionaon/README.md

 - 📝 I sometimes write articles on [https://dev.to/orionaon](https://dev.to/orionaon)

-- ⚡ Fun fact **I know the identification and scientific name for hundreds of mushroom species**
+- ⚡ Fun fact: **I know the identification and scientific name for hundreds of mushroom species**

 <h3 align="left">Connect with me:</h3>
 <p align="left">